EricApriyansen/Youtube-Analytics-Dashboard/README.md

 Youtube Analytics Dashboard is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.](https://creativecommons.org/licenses/by-nc/4.0/)
 The Author of this project is Eric Apriyansen and the owner of datasets is from V for Vierza youtube channel.

+# Instructions

+There are two folders specified on this list:

+#### Dashboard Folder

+Consists of a Youtube Analytics Dashboard file.
+Further detail can be  checked [here](https://github.com/EricApriyansen/Youtube-Analytics-Dashboard/tree/main/Dashboard)

+#### Assumption Test

+Contained all of the assumption tests to evaluate the predictive analysis model used in "estimation of viewers amount calculation" in the Dashboard file.
+Further info can be check on [This Folder](https://github.com/EricApriyansen/Youtube-Analytics-Dashboard/tree/main/Assumption%20Test)